ergul13/ergul13/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Ml&DL
+- 🔭 I’m currently working on ML&DL
 - 🌱 I’m currently learning Syber-Security
 - 👯 I’m looking to collaborate on open-Source projects
 - 💬 Ask me about anything